-Email Marketing and Social Media: What happens when they’re combined with SEO?
+Email Marketing and Social Media: What If Combined with SEO?

 You already know that social media contributes to your SEO efforts.
 Well, so does email marketing!
 In fact, email marketing and marketing automation is one of social media’s predecessors — one that can be quite profitable.